Enhancing students learning with first hand cultural experiences at home!

 Requirements to host an exchange student:

-- Have a child of similar age attending host high school.
+- Have a child attending host middle/high school.
+(Not required to host teachers)

 - Transportation to/from school and other itinerary events as noted.